Database Connection Optionslink

 SSH User | fivetran |

-All fields in { brackets } must be replaced with your own values.
+All fields in { brackets } must be replaced with your actual values.

 Launch PuTTYgen.

-Click Save private key.
-When you're prompted to save a .ppk file, save the file to your local computer.
+Click Save private key to save the private key file (.ppk) to your local computer.

 TIP: Do not save the key with a passphrase.